icesolace/E2E-Data-Engineering-With-Azure/README.md

 # E2E-Data-Engineering-With-Azure
-This from tutorial at Youtube:https://www.youtube.com/watch?v=iQ41WqhHglk You can see my documentation in medium article (Bahasa Indonesia):
+This is from a tutorial on Youtube:https://www.youtube.com/watch?v=iQ41WqhHglk <br />
+You can see my full documentation in the Medium article (Bahasa Indonesia): https://medium.com/@ice.solace/end-to-end-data-engineering-project-4a52292fb775